NanoComp/meep/doc/docs/Python_User_Interface.md

 ($\eta$: offset for erosion/dilation).
 The level set provides a general approach for defining a *discontinuous* function from otherwise continuously varying (via the bilinear interpolation) grid values.
 Subpixel smoothing is fast and accurate because it exploits an analytic formulation for level-set functions.
-Note that when `do_averaging=True`, projection must be set through `beta` in `MaterialGrid`s instead of as a user-defined preprocessing step of `weights`; on the other hand, you should have the additional projection (or directly plot $\varepsilon$) to visualize the actual structure.
+Note that when subpixel smoothing is enabled via `do_averaging=True`, projecting the `weights` is done internally using the (non-zero) `beta` parameter.
+In this case, do *not* manually project the `weights` yourself outside of `MaterialGrid`.
+However, visualizing the `weights` used to define the structure does require manually projecting the `weights` yourself.
+(Alternatively, you can output the actual structure using `plot2D` or `output_epsilon`.)

 A nonzero `damping` term creates an artificial conductivity $\sigma = u(1-u)*$`damping`, which acts as dissipation loss that penalizes intermediate pixel values of non-binarized structures.
 The value of